Home » Master of Science in Physician Assistant Studies (MS-PAS)

 The curriculum design, offered in didactic and experiential components, is based upon the concepts of adult-centered learning and professional education, which focus on mastery of knowledge, skills and attitudes required by the graduate to practice effectively as a physician assistant.
 The didactic curriculum offers multiple modalities for learning, which include self-directed study, recitation, lecture, integrated clinical cases and laboratory experiences.
 These modalities assist students in developing the necessary skills to be self-directed life-long learners and effectively apply what they learn in the clinical setting.
 The clinical curriculum provides core primary care and other learning experiences where students apply knowledge and skills in patient care settings under the supervision and mentoring by licensed health care providers.

 Our accomplished and caring faculty serve as mentors beyond the classroom.
-Our faculty actively serve the profession through professional organizations and all practice clinically.
+Our faculty actively serve the profession through professional organizations and all are involved in clinical practice, service, research or consulting outside of the classroom.
 As a team, they prepare you to serve as a compassionate physician assistant, critical thinker and ethical leader.
 You’ll benefit from small class sizes that enable faculty members to provide individualized attention and nurture your academic and professional development.

 Meet the Physician Assistant Studies Faculty